-Join Nick Brazzi for an in-depth discussion in this video Launching and quitting applications, part of Up and Running with Surface 3 and Surface Pro 3.
+Join Nick Brazzi for an in-depth discussion in this video Launching and quitting applications, part of Learning Surface 3 and Surface Pro 3.

 - Launching and quitting applications using touch controls is really simple, but it's worth going through the process and pointing out some steps that may not be so obvious.
 In this movie, as a matter of fact, in this whole chapter, we will not use a keyboard or mouse at all.
 We're gonna be using the Surface as a tablet, using only the touchscreen controls, and occasionally using the Surface Pen stylus.
 First, to launch an app I'm gonna go to the Start screen.
 So I'll just hit the Start button on the front of the Surface.